argonne-lcf/GettingStarted/ProgrammingModels/Polaris/OpenACC/vecadd_mpi/README.md

 CC -o vecadd -g -O3 -std=c++0x -acc=gpu -gpu=cc80,cuda11.0 main.o
 ```
 ## Compilation flags
 Important compilation flags for OpenACC with the NVIDIA compilers are `-acc=gpu -gpu=cc80,cuda11.0`.
+In this example, each MPI rank sees all four GPUs on a Polaris node and GPUs are bound to MPI ranks round-robin within the application.

 ## Example output:
 ```
 $ mpiexec -n 4 ./vecadd
 # of devices= 4
+Using single-precision

 Rank 0 running on GPU 0!
-Using single-precision

-Result is CORRECT!! :)
 Rank 1 running on GPU 1!
+Rank 2 running on GPU 2!
 Rank 3 running on GPU 3!

-Rank 2 running on GPU 2!
+Result is CORRECT!! :)
 ```